-THE earlier chapters of the Book of Genesis present to us Man, made after the image of God, in Eden.
+THE earlier chapters of the Book of Genesis present The last chapters of the Book of Geness present to us Man, made after the image of God, in Eden.
 The last chapters of the Book of Revelation present to us Man, partaker of the Divine Nature and the Divine Life, in Heaven.
-The links which connect the two are the Fall, and the Redemption which is by Christ Logue Christ Jesus.
+The links which connect the two are the Fall, and the Redemption which is by Christ Jesus.